gokul704/HRMS-backend/HRMS_ROLES_AND_USERS.md

-# HRMS Roles and Users - Complete Reference
+# StaffIQ Roles and Users - Complete Reference

-## 🏢 HRMS System Overview
+## 🏢 StaffIQ System Overview

-The HRMS (Human Resource Management System) implements a **Role-Based Access Control (RBAC)** system with three distinct roles, each with specific permissions and access levels.
+The StaffIQ (Human Resource Management System) implements a **Role-Based Access Control (RBAC)** system with three distinct roles, each with specific permissions and access levels.

 ---